Boards and Committees

 The Land Development Review Board offers advisory opinions and recommendations to the City Council on matters involving the development of land within the City limits, and assists in preparation and amendment of the Comprehensive Plan, the Land Development Code, and property variances.
 Members receive three-year appointments.
-Meetings are held on the fourth Thursday of every month at 2:00 pm in City Hall Council Chambers.
+Meetings are held on the third Thursday of every month at 2:00 pm in City Hall Council Chambers.

 Library Advisory Board

 The Library Advisory Board advises and assists the Library Director with library long-range planning, preparation of policies and procedures for the library, and submits reports to the Library Director and the City Council upon request.
 They may accept donations on behalf of the library.
 They serve three-year terms.
-Meetings are held on the fourth Tuesday of every month at 9:00 am in the Library Meeting Room.
+Meetings are held on the fourth Monday of every month at 9:30 am in the Library Meeting Room.
 Email for Information.

 Parks and Recreation Advisory Board

 This Board advises the City Council on the use of City parks, and promotes the use of City recreational facilities.
 Also, the Parks and Recreation Board assists the Director of Parks and Recreation in planning, promoting, and conducting recreational projects for citizens and visitors.
 Members serve for three years.
-Meetings are held on the second Tuesday of each month at 7:30 am at the Recreation and Aquatic Center.
+Meetings are held on the second Tuesday of each month at 7 am at the Recreation and Aquatic Center.
 Email for Information.

 Bertell Butler, IV